-- Iodine throughout pregnancy and breastfeeding.
+- Iodine is recommended throughout pregnancy and breastfeeding.

-- Vitamin D may also be needed if you are older, have a dark skin, don’t go outside much or wear clothing that covers most of your body.
+- Vitamin D may be needed if you are older, have a dark skin, don’t go outside much or wear clothing that covers most of your body.

 What are the concerns about vitamin and mineral supplements?

-Many vitamin or mineral supplements are simply excreted in your pee.
+Many supplements are simply excreted in your pee.
 While they may not be doing you much good, they usually are doing little harm.
 However, you can take too much of some supplements, which puts you at risk of negative effects.
 This generally only occurs from high dose vitamin and mineral supplement pills or if you exceed the recommended dosage.